wofsauge/IsaacDocs/docs/EntityPlayer.md

 - When Isaac picks up a collectible or a trinket, he holds it above his head for a while.
 At this point, the collectible/trinket is not actually put into his inventory yet.
 - In other words, the item is queued for insertion until the animation completes, at which point the queue is processed and the item is inserted.
-- QueueItemData is an object that describes the item that a player is currently holding above their head.
+- `QueuedItem` holds a object of type `QueueItemData` that describes the item that a player is currently holding above their head.
-- Even if the player is not currently holding up any item, this will not be nil, but `player.QueuedItem.Item` will be nil.
+- `QueuedItem` is never nil, even if the player is not currently holding up any item.
+(However, `player.QueuedItem.Item` will be nil if they are not currently holding up any item.)
-- QueueItemData only stores data for collectibles and trinkets.
+- This only stores data for collectibles and trinkets.
 It does not store any data for pocket items (even though Isaac plays a similar "holding above head" animation for pocket items).
 - Also see `FlushQueueItem()`, `IsItemQueueEmpty()`, and `QueueItem()`.
 ___
 ### Secondary·Active·Item {: aria-label='Variables' }